weaveworks/weave-gitops-private/docs/adrs/0008-http-responses-from-apis-with-entitlements.md

 Currently, it's expected that even after an entitlement has expired, we should not terminate the functionality that it provided.

+Specifically, this document is only concerned with server-side behaviour in APIs that require entitlements, there is nothing a client can do to influence this.

 ## Decision

 For the purposes of discussion here, "valid" entitlements mean that the signed